devopscloud-java/AWS-Projects/README.md

 Description about AWS capstone projects
 -----------------------------------------------

-1.Deploying A Multi Tier Website using AWS EC
+1.Deploying A Multi Tier Website using AWS EC2